Thanks to everybody who sent photos. Marie, Silvie, Davin, Liam and other dear friends.

 Why are there so many toilets sitting out on the curb in Toronto?

 Toilets are weird enough when they are where they're supposed to be.
 For one thing, they’re ceramic.
 What else do you have in your house that's big and ceramic?
 Your bathroom sink might be ceramic, but a sink is just a fancy bowl.
 The toilet, on the other hand, is a chair.
 A big ceramic chair.
-An oversized teacup for you to sit on.
 You probably think of the toilet in the same way you think about the stove or the fridge; it's just another useful home implement.
 Yet it looks like something Michelangelo might have knocked off as a warmup.
-You can see that the artist who shaped the gentle contours of the toilet enjoyed their work.
+You can see that the engineer (or perhaps we should say "toilet artist") who crafted the gentle contours of the toilet enjoyed their work.

 On a pleasant day in the summer a few years ago Marie and I were walking down College St. and we happened across a toilet sitting on the curb near the YMCA on the corner of Dovercourt.
 She said “I’ve seen these a bunch lately” and sure enough after that I couldn’t STOP seeing them.
 I couldn’t leave the house without tripping over a discarded toilet.
 It was strange, so I took pictures, first with my cell phone and later with a nicer camera.
 I think I expected that somebody would eventually tell me what it was all about.